winitzki/scall/tutorial/programming_dhall.md

 The total number of iterations must be specified in advance as the first argument of `Natural/fold`.

 When the exact number of iterations is not known in advance, one must give an upper estimate and design the algorithm to allow it to run further iterations without changing the result.
-Implementations of Dhall may optimize `Natural/fold` so that iterations stop when the result stops changing.
+The Haskell and Scala implementations of Dhall will stop iterations in `Natural/fold` when the result stops changing.

-For example, consider this code:
+For example, consider this (artificial) example:

 ```dhall
 let f : Natural → Natural = λ(x : Natural) → if Natural/isZero x then 1 else x